 The study conducted by Johns Hopkins found that medical malpractice payments for diagnosis-related lawsuits amounted to $38.8 billion between 1986 and 2010.
 The study looked at those that rose to a level of a malpractice payout.
 What is more frightening is that the researchers estimate that 80,000 to 160,000 US patients are suffering from a misdiagnosis annually.
 David E. Newman-Toker, M.D., Ph.D, who lead the study stated, “Overall, diagnostic errors have been underappreciated and under-recognized because they’re difficult to measure and keep track of owing to the frequent gap between the time the error occurs and when it’s detected.”

 Here are more facts about medical diagnostic errors:

 - Of 350,706 paid claims between 1986 and 2010, 28.6% were for diagnostic errors and accounted for the highest proportion of total payments.

 - 8% of diagnostic errors were made in outpatient care.

 - 2% of diagnostic errors were made in inpatient care.

 - Inpatient diagnostic errors were more lethal (48% vs. 36.9% for outpatient).

 - Highest payments were made in cases of serious neurologic harm (including quadriplegia and brain damage); and even higher payments for errors that resulted in death.

-No one deserves to experience a medical diagnostic error but the probability is high that you will experience a misdiagnosis in your lifetime.
+No one deserves to experience a medical diagnostic error.
 If a diagnostic error happens to you – or someone you love – our Florida medical malpractice attorneys will be there to help you – just as we have helped many others in the same position.